Meet Our Staff!

 Clare McDaniel is a junior in the College of Arts and Sciences at Vanderbilt University.
 She is majoring in English with a concentration in Literary Studies and minoring in Women’s and Gender Studies.
 Clare is a lover of big, BIG dogs, good books, tarot cards and cheeseburgers.
 She believes in glitter, being thankful, and doing rad things with great love.

-I am a junior in the Peabody College studying Secondary Education and English with a particular interest in low income schools.
+I am a senior in the Peabody College studying Secondary Education and English with a particular interest in low income schools.
 I hope to make a difference in ending the cycle of poverty in America.
 On campus, I am the president of Vanderbilt’s Multicultural A Capella group, Taal and a member of the South-Asian group on campus.
-Additionally, I have been involved in the Vanderbilt Interfaith Council for the past three years and currently hold the Vice President position.
+Additionally, I have been involved in the Vanderbilt Interfaith Council for the past four years and currently hold the President position.
 My interest in religion focuses mainly on bridging gaps of misconceptions and promoting tolerance and acceptance between people of different faiths.

 Erin is a graduate student at Vanderbilt Divinity School working on her Master of Theological Studies degree.
 Originally from Harrisburg, Pennsylvania, she comes to Nashville by way of Elon University in North Carolina where she recently completed a BA in Pure Mathematics and Religious Studies.
 Erin enjoys being able to engage in conversations about religion and religious life on a daily basis as a student of the field and as part of the Office of Religious Life on a college campus.
-Erin never thought she would live in Tennessee, but has quickly fallen in love with Nashville–the food, the drinks, the people, and the ever-present live music!
+Erin never thought she would live in Tennessee, but has fallen in love with Nashville–the food, the drinks, the people, and the ever-present live music!
 Erin’s happiest with her foot on the gas pedal or in an airplane, going somewhere, seeing interesting things, and visiting the people and places she loves.

 Who’s who among our Affiliated Chaplains and Directors.